PAJOT-Basile/Database_3D_proteins/08-Filtering_similar_sequences/README.md

 sbatch ./Similar_sequence_destructor.sh ../Database/
 ```

 At the end of this step, the files that do not have a fasta file are the ones for which the sequences in the file are too similar.
 Even with the selected threshold value for the Physamp program is at 10(^-10), some of these files still do not give any result.
+Therefore, these files are removed for the next steps.

+Some statistical analyses files have been added to this directory, but they are the same as the ones in the previous directories.
+They are just modified to work in this folder.